petervanderdoes/AVH-Extended-Categories/readme.txt

 == Changelog ==
 = Version 3.3 =
 * Ability to assign multiple Category Groups to a post/page.
+* A Category Group can be assigned to 'special' pages.
+The 'special' pages are, Home, Category archive, Tag archive, Daily/Monthly/Yearly archive, Author archive, Search results page.
 * Bugfix: When using SSL in the admin section save would redirect to non-SSL and not saving the options.
 * Bugfix: Hierarchy in the dropdown with selected categories didn't work properly.
 * Bugfix: The widget for the Groups was a different setup as the others breaking certain theme layouts.